 Iola's Bowlus Fine Arts Center hosts the Buster Keaton Celebration

-Although there was no festival in 2014, it returned the following year and in 2017, Iola, Kansas will host the 24th Buster Keaton Celebration: Celebrating 100 Years of Laughter, named for the film comedian and director Buster Keaton.
+Although there was no festival in 2014, it returned the following year and in 2017, Iola, Kansas hosted the 24th Buster Keaton Celebration: Celebrating 100 Years of Laughter, named for the film comedian and director Buster Keaton.
 Although he lived there only a few days, Keaton was born in Piqua, only 10 miles away.

 The two day Buster Keaton Celebration on Friday and runs all day on Saturday.
 They make a point that it is not a film festival, but a "humanities" event.
 The evening presentation is almost all film (accompanied by piano or the Mont Alto Motion Picture Orchestra), but the morning and afternoon sessions are mostly presentations, interviews and panels.
 Although they make several humorous requests for donations, all of the events are free.

 Each year the program features a second early film star.
 In 2007 that actor was Douglas Fairbanks, and in 2008 it was Will Rogers.
 This rotation of featured performers seems to have served them well, the same people attend the Buster Keaton Celebration year after year.

 But it was a but of a disappoint to me.
 I visited the festival because I enjoyed the Buster Keaton Museum in Piqua, and it left me wanting to view some of his classic work.
 The 2007 celebration was mostly about Douglas Fairbanks and included only one non typical Buster Keaton movie & two short Keaton films.
 If the Celebration can find the funds and volunteers, I think that a brief additional program with a classic Keaton feature film, a couple of shorter works and brief introductory background on Sunday morning would be well attended.

 My favorite part of the 2007 Buster Keaton Celebration was an appearance by Buster Keaton's granddaughter, Melissa Talmadge Cox.
 In addition to stories about Buster, she also had interesting tales about her father (who served in the OSS) and her grandmother (Natalie Talmadge) and great aunts (Norma and Constance Talmadge) who were silent film actresses.